 For a general MBA, you'll typically need at least a 2:1 undergraduate degree, although a 2:2 is sometimes accepted.
 If you don't have a degree, you may be able to get a place if you have extensive and exceptional professional experience.

-Business schools will often expect you to have three years of relevant post-graduation work experience, increasing to between five and ten years minimum for executive MBAs.
-For many general MBAs, you will also be required to take an entrance exam, usually the Graduate Management Admission Test (GMAT).
+Business schools will often expect you to have three years of relevant post-graduation work experience as a minimum, increasing to between five and ten years for executive MBAs.
+For many general MBAs, you'll also be required to take an entrance exam, usually the Graduate Management Admission Test (GMAT).

-Most leading MBAs, both in the UK and abroad, are taught in English.
-If this isn't your first language you will need to show your proficiency by taking a recognised test such as the International English Language Testing System (IELTS).
+Most top-ranking MBAs, in the UK and abroad, are taught in English.
+If this isn't your first language, you'll need to show your proficiency by taking a recognised test such as the International English Language Testing System (IELTS).